mwojnars/hypertag/README.md

     this is a set:    {1, 2}
     this is a dict:   {'a': 1, 'b': 2}

-Assignment blocks can handle _augmented assignments_:
+Assignment blocks support _augmented assignments_:

     $ a, (b, c) = 1, (2, 3)